Carry On Packing Strategies

 When you're carry on packing, the weight of the bag itself counts in the overall calculations.

-- Double Duty - Packing items that serve several purposes reduces the number of things you need to pack.
+- Double Duty - Packing items that serve several purposes reduces the number of things you need.
 Check out our

 list of double duty things to pack for vacation.

-- Laundry Accoutrements - A laundry bag, some laundry soap, a universal sink stopper and a few clothes pins with a hook on them take up minimal space and can
+- Laundry Accoutrements - A laundry bag, a little laundry soap, a universal sink stopper and a few clothes pins with a hook on them take up minimal space and can

 triple (or better) the functionality of your wardrobe.
 The Tide Odor Eliminating Laundry Travel Bag